techsemicolon/laravel-dump-inspector/README.md

 $user = idump(\App\User::where('name', 'like', '%john'))->first();
 ~~~

+## Version Support :

+Works on Laravel Version 5.2 and above.

 It is not recommended to use this on production environment.
 This is just to help you during the development lifecycle to make debugging more user friendly.
 ## License :